balabit/syslog-ng-gitbook/chapters/chapter_4/section_1.md

 kind and calculates defect density that can be compared to other open-source projects.
 Coverity Scan can be integrated to Travis CI if needed in order to run the analyzation on code automatically.

-You can also have Coverity Scan on your fork but we don’t advise it for it takes a long time to configure and this analyzis can be run only limited times a week for open-source projects.
-We will run analyzis before every releases to solve defects.
+You can also have Coverity Scan on your fork but we do not advise it because it takes a long time to configure and this analysis can be run only limited times a week for open-source projects.
+We will run analysis before every release to solve defects.

 [Coverity website](http://coverity.com)